BrianDavisMath/biological_sequence_embedding/README.md

 This repo is for sharing the featurization methods developed at the Markey Cancer Center with Sally Ellingson.

-Reference proteins are sourced from [here](https://www.uniprot.org/proteomes/UP000005640), and are the proteins encoded for by human chromosomes.and
+Reference proteins (proteins encoded by human chromosomes) are sourced from [here](https://www.uniprot.org/proteomes/UP000005640).

-Reference ligands are sourced from [here](http://www.hmdb.ca/downloads).
-They consist of all metabolites found in the human body.
+Reference ligands (all metabolites found in the human body) are sourced from [here](http://www.hmdb.ca/downloads).

 We consider ``complex" space to consist of all pairs from these data sets.